 |Black Panther: Wakanda Forever||November 11, 2022|

 So, what do we have here?
 Well, we have a clear follow-up to last year's Spider-Man: No Way Home, which heavily featured good ol' Benedict Cumberbatch as Doctor Strange.
-As of writing this article, Doctor Strange is the only 2022 Marvel film to have been released.
-It has pretty average reviews, with very few people singing its praises but equally few complaining incessantly about it.
+Doctor Strange in the Multiverse of Madness has pretty average reviews, with very few people singing its praises but equally few complaining incessantly about it.

-That leaves us with Thor: Love and Thunder, a follow-up to Taika Waititi's 2017 hit Thor: Ragnarok, and probably the one we're most excited about.
+Thor: Love and Thunder is a follow-up to Taika Waititi's 2017 hit Thor: Ragnarok, and well, it didn't live up to the expectations, set by its prequel.
 Then we have Black Panther: Wakanda Forever, which will be the first Black Panther movie since Chadwick Boseman's untimely passing.
 We are curious to see what they will do with this one, as they will need to honor Boseman's memory whilst forging a new direction for Black Panther.
 Finally, we have the new Guardians movie.
 Is there really anything to say about this?

 Doctor Strange in the Multiverse of Madness (May 6, 2022)

 Marvel Studios' Doctor Strange in the Multiverse of Madness has already proven itself at the box office, earning close to a billion bucks since it debuted in early May.
-It might not be a critical darling, though, with a Metacritic score of around 6/10 and a pretty poor user score.
+It might not be a critical darling, though, with a Metacritic score of 6/10 and a user score of 6.1/10.
 That being said, it's not a terrible movie.
-In Benedict Cumberbatch's latest foray as Doctor Steven Strange, Cumberbatch brings his awful American accent to new heights.
+In Cumberbatch's latest foray as Doctor Strange, we see him bring his awful American accent to new heights.
 The movie features, of course, a multiverse theme (because every forking movie has to these days) and a threat that, of course, is beyond anything they have experienced before.
 Well, kind-of.
 Not really, to be honest...

 Black Panther: Wakanda Forever (November 11, 2022)